calvinmowens/Hearatale_Read-A-Story/README.md

 This is the repo for the Hearatale Read-A-Story app that is currently in development by Georgia Tech Junior Design Team 1111.

 TEAM:
 Sungeun Bae
 Selena Do
 Kush Dabhi
 Robbie (just Robbie like Rihanna or Beyonce)
+Calvin Owens 🤠